For the People, By the People in the 21st Century

 By Amy Willis

 How can government be made more user-friendly and to work better for everybody?
 That’s the question that seems to motivate Jennifer Pahlka, founder of Code for America and this week’s EconTalk guest.
-As you might expect, there’s some divergence in Pahlka’s and Roberts’s views as to what government ought to do, and I suspect the same holds true of you…So please let us know your thoughts on this week’s episode.
-As always, we love to hear from you.
+As you might expect, there’s some divergence in Pahlka’s and Roberts’s views as to what government ought to do, and I suspect the same holds true of you.

 1. Code for America’s website claims, “The two biggest levers for improving people’s lives at scale are technology and government.”
 To what extent do you believe this to be true?2.
 How does Pahlka describe the use of empathy in guiding Code for America’s project designs?
 Is this the same sort of empathy Paul Bloom recently spoke with Roberts about?
 Is Bloom’s empathy more dangerous in the public or private sector?
 Is Pahlka’s private sector empathy transferable to the public sector?